-- 1) we've been told why this video essay is relevant, why it exists -because Enemy is a very confusing movie- - 2) what we will encounter in the essay, - 3) we've been exposed to a lit review, - 4) we're reminded in a specific fashion of 1) and that reminder serves to build suspense, 5) a final piece of necessary information is provided (necessary for the smooth flow of the essay, this information also works to indirectly support the thesis that Gyllenhal is a single character waging a sub-conscious battle rather than two separate characters),

-6) The explication of the text (in this case the movie Enemy) begins at the beginning of the text, and moves through it chronologically: i.e. from start to finish.
+- 1) we've been told why this video essay is relevant, why it exists -because Enemy is a very confusing movie- - 2) what we will encounter in the essay, - 3) we've been exposed to a lit review, - 4) we're reminded in a specific fashion of 1) and that reminder serves to build suspense, - 5) we're given the details (evidence) necessary to convince us of the legitimacy of the analysis, - 6) The explication of the text (in this case the movie Enemy) begins at the beginning of the text, and moves through it chronologically: i.e. from start to finish.